The Angel Initiative – Helping Drug Addicts Find Treatment

 Drug addicts who make contact with law enforcement agents and are seeking help are brought to a hospital facility where they wait for a volunteer from the police department.
 These volunteers are referred to as “angels” and offer the individual seeking treatment emotional support.
-The drug addicts are then sent to rehab facilities which have partnered up with the local police department.
+The drug addicts are then sent to rehab facilities that have partnered up with the local police department.
 From there, their road to healing begins.

 Immediate Help For Drug Addicts

-Drug possession in Massachusetts is still considered a criminal offence.
+Drug possession in Massachusetts is still considered a criminal offense.
 However, those who are willing to seek professional help and give up their drugs are not arrested.
 Insurance companies are to cover each patients’ detox treatment for at least one week as per Massachusetts law.
 This guarantees citizens the right to receive treatment.
 Addicts who made contact with the police or made their way to the police station received immediate help.

 No Judgement For Those Seeking Help